muthuridennis/project-aardvark/README.md

 We use the require function to export modules defined in other files into our main file
 ```
-// This imports a natively defined nodejs package
+// This imports a natively defined nodejs package or a
+// dependency in the node_modules folder.
 require('http');

-// This imports a nodejs package defined in the node_modules
-// folder within your apps directory.
-require('./express');

-// This imports a module from a folder within your app
+// This imports a module from a folder relative to where require
+// was called.
 require('./models/Movie.js');
 ```